Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 9. Contentsquare’s feedback button

-What it helps you do: get a detailed picture of how your visitors feel about your website or app.
-Contentsquare offers a feedback widget or button sits at the edge of your page, so when a user clicks it, they can rate their experience on a scale, provide context and details, and even screenshot a specific page element.
+What it helps you do: get a detailed picture of how your users feel about your website or app.
+Contentsquare offers a feedback button that sits at the edge of your page, so when a user clicks it, they can rate their experience on a scale, provide context and details, and even screenshot a specific page element.

-• How your visitors feel about important web pages and their elements (think: product images and descriptions, buttons, headlines, checkout page)
+• How your users feel about important web pages and their elements (think: product images and descriptions, buttons, headlines, checkout page)

 • User satisfaction before and after you make a change to your site or app